Knowledge is power – what are you doing to educate your employees?

 You don’t have to be a Fortune 500 company to offer tuition reimbursement – and in fact, there are plenty of benefits for employers that send their employees back to school.

-Why is offering tuition reimbursement to your employees important?
+Why should you offer tuition reimbursement to your employees?

 The recent spike in popularity for tuition reimbursement might make some more tenured HR professionals wonder what all the fuss is about.
 Is offering tuition reimbursement really that important to your employees?